 Because the output is a geostatistical layer, it’s dynamic, meaning you can change its output type as prediction, errors of prediction, probability, or quantile.
 Or you can even go back into the geostatistical layer and change the parameters if you don’t like the optimized output.

 There is a science and art to kriging.

 It’s not only how you pick your model from a semivariogram, but also how you set up the number of bins and other settings.
 This is the art of kriging.

-When you represent your kriging surface, such as choosing the number of intervals, it can give a different impression on the results.
-While more classes gives more detail, the data classification method (such as quantile or equal interval) arranges your data differently.
+When you represent your kriging surface, such as choosing the number of intervals, it can give a different impression of the results.
+While more classes give more detail, the data classification method (such as quantile or equal interval) arranges your data differently.

 The Prediction Is Strong in Kriging

 Spatial prediction involves some component of randomness.
 This is crucial with geostatistics when you’re making inferences on a data set.

 Your kriging weights are estimated from the variogram.
 More specifically, it’s derived from the model you choose.
 The quality of the estimated surface is reflected in the quality of the weights.
 You want weights that give an unbiased prediction and the smallest variance.

 In other words, kriging finds the spatial pattern.
 It then predicts unknown values based on that spatial pattern.
 With these predictions, kriging generates a measure of error or uncertainty.
 This means that you can estimate confidence in the prediction surface they are true not because of random chance.